Festivals by the Numbers

 - 68 – That’s how many years festival-goers have been consuming delicious deep-fried funnel cakes dating back to the first Kutztown (Pa.)
 Folk Festival in 1948.
 The treat can be traced back to 17th century Pennsylvania Dutch.

-- 45 – That’s how old Goldie, a goldfish won at a 1960 fair in England, lived to be.
+- 45 – That’s how many years old Goldie, a goldfish won at a 1960 fair in England, lived to be.
 With proper care, the goldfish you win at the fair can live for a long time!

 - 3,000 – That’s how many greenbacks you will need to open up your very own lemonade shake-up cart.
 Fresh lemons and sugar extra.